Your privacy #

 - Can you delete my requests, or alter my name? #

-WhatDoTheyKnow is a permanent, public archive of Freedom of Information requests.
+WhatDoTheyKnow, as well as providing a service by which you can easily make an FOI request, also acts as a massive online archive of information.
+We publish your request on the Internet so that anybody can read it and make use of the information that you have found.
 Even though you may not find the response to a request useful any more, it may be of interest to others.
-For this reason, we will not delete requests.
+For this reason, we will not normally delete requests.

 Under exceptional circumstances we may remove or change your name on the website, see the next question.
 Similarly, we may also remove other personal information.